oomlout/oomlout_oomp_builder/parts/hardware_bearing_6200_series_6214_size_70_mm_id_125_mm_od_24_mm_depth/readme.md

-# Hardware Bearing 6200 Series 6214 Size 70 mm Id 125 mm Od 24 mm Depth
+# Hardware Bearing 6200 Series 6214 Size 70 mm ID 125 mm OD 24 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base